byexamples/byexample/docs/how_to_extend.rst

 ``byexample`` uses the concept of modules: a python file with some classes defined there.
-What classes will depend of what you want to extend or cutomize.
+What classes will depend of what you want to extend or customize.

 To load a set of modules you can use the ``--modules <dir>`` parameter: all the python files will be loaded and the classes with the correct interface will be added.

 Let's show this by example.
-Imagine that we want to write examples in the mytical language ``ArnoldC``, a programming language which its instruction set are phrases of the actor Arnold.
+Imagine that we want to write examples in the mythical language ``ArnoldC``, a programming language which its instruction set are phrases of the actor Arnold.

 What do we need?